gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/plugins/install.md

 <a href="http://marketplace.eclipse.org/marketplace-client-intro?mpc_install=2593184" class="drag" title="Drag to your running Eclipse workspace."><img class="img-responsive" src="https://marketplace.eclipse.org/sites/all/themes/solstice/public/images/marketplace/btn-install.png" alt="Drag to your running Eclipse workspace." /></a>

-If you want to do it manually, you only need the update site details:
+If, for any reason, this does not work and you have to do it manually, you only need the update site details:

 * name: **GNU MCU Eclipse Plug-ins**
 * URL: `http://gnu-mcu-eclipse.netlify.com/v4-neon-updates/`